 Anyiko’s accolades include being added in Rockstar Television’s 2021 #AfricanHot100 as a leading African publicist.
 She received a 2020 Kotex ‘She Can Award’, which acknowledges Kenyan women who have demonstrated passion, motivation and inspired many while breaking barriers to achieve their own victory and success.
 In 2018, she was added onto OkayAfrica’s list of 100 women honorees for her dedicated work and being a promising talent within the genre of media.
 Same year, she won the ‘Service Industry Award’ at the Young Entrepreneur Awards (Kenya), designed to identify upcoming and industrious entrepreneurs with great business acumen.

 From 2012, Anyiko has written on arts and culture for various publications including Kenya’s Daily Nation, the highest circulated independent newspaper.
 Other publications include YUMMY Magazine, dstv.com, Goethe-Institut (Nairobi) and ARISE.
-From 2016 – 2019, she was East Africa head of content and contributor at www.notjustok.com/eastafrica In 2017, she attended a training by IGAD Centre of Excellence in Djibouti in Preventing and Countering Violent Extremism at the Innovation Lab: https://bit.ly/2YO9zby In 2014, her poetry was published in the anthology “7 Shades of Love” by a London writer Daniella Blechner: http://ow.ly/J9CKY
+From 2016 – 2019, she was East Africa head of content and contributor at Not Just Ok - East Africa.
+In 2017, she attended a training by IGAD Centre of Excellence in Djibouti in Preventing and Countering Violent Extremism at the Innovation Lab: https://bit.ly/2YO9zby In 2014, her poetry was published in the anthology “7 Shades of Love” by a London writer Daniella Blechner: http://ow.ly/J9CKY

 Anyiko’s Arts and culture articles and op-eds for Daily Nation include:

-Anyiko spoke at Midem Africa 2021 on the panel “How to Promote Your Music?” and moderated the conference’s 2020 panel on “Covid 19 & digital music consumption in Africa”.
-In 2020, she also spoke at WOMEX conference on ‘Fostering South to South Relations’.
+In 2021, she spoke at Midem Africa on the panel “How to Promote Your Music?”
+In 2020, she moderated Midem Africa’s panel on “Covid 19 & digital music consumption in Africa”.
+She also spoke at WOMEX on ‘Fostering South to South Relations’.
 In 2019, she was a speaker at Ongea Summit on the topic “Why Musicians Miss Big Money: It’s in their Brand Building & Publicity”.
 In 2018, she spoke at the Women in Music Panel on “Carving out a sustainable career in music by Women In Music Africa Forum and at DigiTalk’s Women In Digital on the topic: “Branding in a digital world”.
 In the same year, she moderated ONGEA Music Summit’s panel on “How to get rich and famous”.
 In 2017, she moderated Jalada Literary and Arts Festival’s panel on “Tracing Nairobi’s Benga Beats”, facilitated a one day ‘PR in the music industry’ workshop presented by Heva and spoke at the GoDown’s Creative Entrepreneurship class.
 In 2016, she was a youth mentor on Blaze - Safaricom’s mentorship platform.

-As an event MC, she has hosted several events including in 2019: Westgate Mall’s Art of Fashion event: https://bit.ly/2YMjLBh and the launch of Oppo A series 2020 device in Kenya.
+She hosted and curated several events including Goethe-Institut’s The Jam concert series in 2022.
+She was an event MC at the launch of Oppo A series device in Kenya (2020) and Westgate Mall’s Art of Fashion event (2019).
 She also hosted the launch of Shuga Down South in Nairobi (2017) and the Hennessy My Graffiti Event (2016).
 In 2013, she was among top stylists picked by Deacons Kenya Limited to curate a fashion show at the launch of Zara in Kenya.